About Us

 Verbatim work has been an important element of the Theatre’s work since 2009, starting with I’m No Hero and recording Irena Sendler’s story from interviews.
 Using this technique gives an authentic voice to marginalised people, telling untold narratives or, as David Hare said in 2004, ‘giving voice to the voiceless’.

 Counter narratives to the mainstream remain important to the company’s work.
 The use of verbatim and autobiographical approaches provides audiences with unique and credible insights that may otherwise go unheard.
+Other examples include Journeys of Destiny and Acting Alone which also drew on verbatim material.

 Funding and supporters